Scroll Down to Watch our Complete Guide to Cruising After the Pandemic!

 Not All Ships Will Sail Right Away After the Pandemic

-While not all cruise lines have announced detailed plans, a few lines have indicated a phased roll-out of their fleets.
+While not all cruise lines have announced detailed plans, most lines have indicated a phased roll-out of their fleets.
 Carnival Cruise Line announced weeks ago that it will only be sailing 8 of its ships from three ports when cruising resumes.
-Bahamas Paradise Cruise Line will have only one of its two ships sailing initially.
-While the scheduled dates will likely change given the extension of the cruise suspension, it is certain that not all ships in the fleet will begin sailing right away after the pandemic.
+MSC Cruises also indicated that it will begin sailing in Europe with only two of its ships this summer.
+While the scheduled dates could likely change, it is certain that not all ships in the fleet will begin sailing right away after the pandemic.

-So, it is very possible that more cruises will be cancelled going forward once cruise lines determine which ships and homeports will be the first to set sail.
+So, while it is not even clear if cruising will resume in the U.S. in 2020, it is inevitable that more cruises will be cancelled going forward once cruise lines determine which ships and homeports will be the first to set sail.

 Vessels Will Not Be Full Following the Pandemic